Or download our app "Guided Lessons by Education.com" on your device's app store.

 - Tell students that the word is bat and that there are three sounds in the word.

-- Say each sound again slowly, segmenting each sound.
+- Say each sound again slowly, isolating each sound.

 - As you say each sound, slide a bead onto your pipe cleaner, but keep the beads separated as you place them on the pipe cleaner.